learn-co-curriculum/uci-mod-3-solving-for-inputs-lab/README.md

 2. Identify inputs and outputs
 3. Distinguish and separate which parts of the code are **clear** and which are **opaque**
-4. From your starting point, walk through the code linearly until your reach opaque code.
+4. From your starting point, walk through the code linearly until you reach opaque code.
 5. Repeat steps 2-4 on the opaque code
 6. Continue through all opaque code until the end

 In this lab, we're going to apply the process discussed in the previous lesson for interpreting unfamiliar code.
 The code in this lab is written already, but unfinished.
-Don't worry about finishing the code - your first task is interpret what is already there - to build a model of how it works in your mind so that you may answer some questions about it.
+Don't worry about finishing the code - your first task is to interpret what is already there - to build a model of how it works in your mind so that you may answer some questions about it.